 - Academic contributions of your research

 Candidates for MPhil and PhD programmes should have a good first degree (2:1 and above) and/or a master’s degree.
-Candidates who do not have a master’s degree in Social Science Research Methods (SSRM) may be required to undertake some or all of the SSRM programme on the advice of their prospective supervisors or because it is part of their doctoral programme.
+Candidates who do not have a master’s degree in Social Science Research Methods (SSRM) may be required to undertake some or all of the SSRM programme on the advice of their prospective supervisors.

 For overseas candidates, the minimum qualifications will include a good first degree equivalent to a 2:1 degree at a UK university, and a certificate of competence in English (see below).
 Work experience will also be taken into consideration when assessing an application.